cilium/cilium.io/src/posts/2023-01-05-retail-user/index.md

 isPopular: true
 isFeatured: false
 ogImage: Retail_User_Story.png
-ogSummary: "Learn how a retail company used Cilium to connect their multi cloud environment"
+ogSummary: 'Learn how a retail company used Cilium to connect their multi cloud environment'
 categories:
   - Community
 tags:
   - Cilium
 ---

+import authors from 'utils/author-data';

 ![Cilium User Story: Connecting 390+ Stores and 4.3 Billion Website Visitors](Retail_User_Story.png)

-*January 05th, 2022*
+_January 05th, 2022_
-*Author: Bill Mulligan, Isovalent*
+_Author: Bill Mulligan, Isovalent_

-*This User Story comes from a company in the retail industry*
+_This User Story comes from a company in the retail industry_

 Retail experiences are increasingly moving online with consumers wanting to be able to buy when and where they want.
 For one retail company, that meant supporting 392 stores with 657 million visitors, 4.3 billion visits to their website, 23.9 million downloads of their app, and 3,000 co-workers in their Digital Organization.

 They needed to modernize to meet the needs of the rapidly changing retail industry.
 A key part of that strategy was adopting a multi-cloud strategy, across an on-premises private cloud platform and multiple public cloud providers.
 While their digital presence is incrementally moving to the public cloud, an on-premises environment is still required for the foreseeable future.
 Their private cloud needed a developer experience similar to what would be offered in the public cloud to keep pace.